 - The PUC work order for electricity and gas at all Port-owned facilities is expected to increase by 45% in FY 2024-25 due to a dramatic increase in utility costs.
-Forecasted expenditure is based upon PUC analysis using current usage activity and rates. - The MTA work order for parking and enforcement is planned to decrease by 5% in FY 2024-25 despite an MOU expansion to meter off-street Port parking lots because the prior year's budget included one-time meter hardware.
-Additionally, the Port is in the process of securing a \$200K grant from the MTA to offset a portion of the startup costs.
+Forecasted expenditure is based upon PUC analysis using current usage activity and rates. - The MTA work order for parking and enforcement is planned to decrease by 5% in FY 2024-25 despite a proposed MOU expansion to meter off-street Port parking lots because the prior year's budget included extensive, one-time upgrades of existing meter hardware.
+Additionally, the Port is in the process of securing a \$200K grant from the Metropolitan Transportation Commission (MTC) to offset a portion of the startup costs.
 In the subsequent year, the budget is expected to decrease further by 17% as the start-up costs diminish. - Two new work orders are proposed: - Previously budgeted under Planning & Environment, City Real Estate provides ongoing appraisal services and will also provide broker services to support the re-leasing of vacant spaces, previously budgeted under Professional Services. - The Treasurer and Tax Collector's Bureau of Delinquent Revenue will provide collection support to resolve outstanding accounts that have remained past due since the pandemic.